ffirg/openshift/README.md

 ```

-#### Code promotion between enivornments Deployment *** NOT CURRENTLY WORKING !!! ***
+#### Code Promotion Between Environments *** NOT CURRENTLY WORKING !!! ***
-Demonstrates how an application can be 'promoted' from one environment to another.
+Demonstrates how an application can be 'promoted' from one environment (namespace) to another.
 The example uses Development & Test/QA, to show how an application can be released in a manual and controlled manner.
 See https://www.youtube.com/watch?v=Rzsa6VJRGDw for a demo.

 ```
 $ ./create-ose3-app-promo-envs.sh